m1-key/Thug-Life/README.md

 4. Keep the code file , mask image and haarcascade file in the same folder and run the code .

 ---
+* An output image is there , basically output is not an image, I have just taken a frame from the output to show you what kind of result you will get.

 ### Important Links
 1 - Opencv - ```https://github.com/opencv/opencv ```